gitter-lab/bds-srop-demo-manuscript/manuscript.md

 ## Abstract {.page_break_before}
 This manuscript is a demonstration of writing with Manubot.
 It is not a real scientific manuscript and may be incomplete, broken, or abandoned.
+Let's test what happens after editing the manuscript content!

 ## Sections for each author